aplr/Richi/README.md

 ![Build](https://github.com/aplr/Richi/workflows/Build/badge.svg?branch=main)
 ![Documentation](https://github.com/aplr/Richi/workflows/Documentation/badge.svg)

-Richi is an easy-to-use video player library written in Swift, with support for iOS, tvOS and macOS.
+Richi is an easy-to-use media player library written in Swift, with support for iOS, tvOS and macOS.
+It provides you with Video- and AudioPlayer classes, wrapping AVPlayer and making it more accessible.
-It provides you a VideoPlayer view with a simple yet powerful API, which makes playing videos a joy on iOS and macOS.
+Beyond that, Richi includes a subclassable VideoPlayerView with a simple yet powerful API, which makes playing videos a joy on both iOS and macOS.

 ## Features